samuel-lucas6/CSEC-507-Applied-Cryptology/Week 1 - Historical Introduction to Cryptology/Lecture 1 - Historical Introduction to Cryptology.md

 ![Pasted image 20211105201522.png](Pasted%20image%2020211105201522.png)

-If you encrypt a plaintext with a one-time pad and then another plaintext with the same one-time pad, then an attacker who captured both ciphertexts can capture parts of all of the plaintext.
+If you encrypt a plaintext with a one-time pad and then another plaintext with the same one-time pad, then an attacker who captured both ciphertexts can capture parts of/all of the plaintext.

 The one-time pad provides perfect secrecy (the ciphertext provides no information about the plaintext).
 It's usually printed on a single page with very small letters, hence the name one-time pad.
 Instead of working with bits, one can work on letters or characters.

 The limitations include:
 - The key is too long because it's the same length as the plaintext.
 - Key distribution is tricky because you can only use a key once.
-- The key has to be truly random.
+- The key must be truly random.

 Therefore, it's not practical.